PacktPublishing/Building-Your-Own-JavaScript-Framework/README.md

 * [Chapter 9](./chapter9)
 * [Chapter 10](./chapter10)

-## Environment
+## Software Requirements

+* Operating System: For the code from the repository you can use any environment that supports a terminal and running Node.js, i.e. Windows, Mac OS, and most varieties of Linux.
-* Make sure you have [Node.js](https://nodejs.org) version 20+ installed.
-* Using the [nvm](https://github.com/nvm-sh/nvm) can help with the Node.js version management on your machine.
+* Runtime: Make sure you have [Node.js](https://nodejs.org) version 20+ installed.
+Using the [nvm](https://github.com/nvm-sh/nvm) can help with the Node.js version management on your machine.
-* To explore the front-end applications, please use a modern browser like Chrome or a Chrome-like browser.
+* Web Browsers: To explore the front-end applications, please use a modern browser like Chrome or a Chrome-like browser.

+## Hardware Requirements

+* Processor: Any modern multi-core processor (1 GHz or faster).
+* RAM: Minimum 512 MB of memory.
+* Storage: The Node.js runtime itself takes less than 100 MB space.
+However, depending upon the size of your project and the number of dependencies, you might need more.
+It is recommended to allocate about 10 GBs to accommodate for dependencies in the chapters.

 ## Issues and Requests